$357.00 $595.00 FREE SHIPPING

 The delightful Hottentot is the only 6" size undressed Kewpie in the R. John Wright Kewpie collection.
 Fully jointed for increased expressiveness, Hottentot is made of fine dark brown all-wool felt with hand painted features.
 On his chest, the trademark red and gold paper shield reads "Kewpie RJW" and on the shoulders, the tiny blue wings identify this as an authentic Rose O'Neill Kewpie character.

 The Hottentot Kewpie® was made in 2001 in a small edition of 250 pieces.
 Each came nestled in silk inside a deluxe custom-made hinged presentation case embellished in gold leaf with the Rose O'Neill Kewpie logo.
 Included is the numbered certificate of authenticity and the forms for owner registration.

-The Hottentot Kewpie® offered here is number three (AP3) of only five Artist Proofs made and comes directly from R. John Wright Archives in pristine as-new condition.
+The Hottentot Kewpie® only two out of five Artist Proofs remaining comes directly from R. John Wright Archives in pristine as-new condition.

 The online purchase price includes shipping and insurance in the domestic United States.
 For overseas shipping rates, please contact the RJW office.
 You may also place your order request via phone at 1-802-447-7072.
 All orders are subject to availability.